HumanCellAtlas/data-portal-content/content/help/help/help-and-faq.md

 #### What kind of data is in the HCA?

 The HCA data will eventually accept all types of single-cell data, but it currently contains single-cell RNA-sequencing data from Smart-seq2 and 10X v2 assays.
 While we are focused on curating a collection of data from healthy human specimens, as we grow we are accepting data from a number of sources, including model organisms and organoids, and both healthy and diseased samples.
-In the future, we will offer data releases that contain only healthy human samples.
 Stay tuned, the HCA is constantly evolving!

 Currently, both Smart-seq2 and 10X v2 processed data can be downloaded as expression matrices from individual cell data using the CLI.
 The matrices for 10x data are per channel.